DataFire/Integrations/integrations/generated/amazonaws_elasticloadbalancing/README.md

 * InvalidSubnetException `object`: The specified subnet is out of available addresses.

 ### InvalidTargetException
-* InvalidTargetException `object`: The specified target does not exist or is not in the same VPC as the target group.
+* InvalidTargetException `object`: The specified target does not exist, is not in the same VPC as the target group, or has an unsupported instance type.

 ### IpAddress
 * IpAddress `string`